 Certain services provided by a specialist may require prior authorization.
 Either you, your PCP or your specialist may request prior authorization should it be required.
-Please see Chapter 4, Section 2.1 of this booklet for more information on which services require prior authorization and how to request it.
+Please see Chapter 4, Section 2.1 of this booklet for more information on which services require prior authorization.

-For assistance in locating an in-network specialty provider, contact your PCP, visit our website at https://brighthealthplan.com/medicare, or call the Member Services number on the back of your ID card.
+For assistance in locating an in-network specialty provider, contact your PCP, visit our website at brighthealthplan.com/medicare-advantage, or call the Member Services number on the back of your ID card.
 (Phone numbers for Member Services are also printed on the back cover of this booklet.)